b-elamine/pharmaYou/README.md

 ### PharmaYou
-Multitask dashboard for a french pharmaceutical products state-approuved website.
+Multitask dashboard for a french pharmaceutical products state-approved website.